SJTU-mxtao/Superposition-Coded-Modulation-for-Hierarchical-SemCom/README.md

 ## Training & Evaluation
 This code implements the superposition of 4qam and 4qam, as well as the superposition for 4qam and 16qam.
-'./models' contains some trained model parameters as examples.
-(To be uploaded)
+Some trained model parameters as examples can be found in: https://jbox.sjtu.edu.cn/l/41Ufn9.

 For training, first train the pretrain model then the SCM model.
 To train the pretrain model, run the following command (as an example):